emwap/signature-paper/paper.md

 Dissatisfied with hard-wired rules and global compiler options, we propose a small language as a more flexible way to drive the compiler.
 The signature language allows the programmer to express the mapping of individual arguments separately.

-The basic combinators `arg` and `res`, are used for argument positions and the result respectively.
+The basic combinators `lam`, `res` and `ptr`, are used for argument positions and the result respectively.

 ``` {.haskell .skip #lst:signature-shallow style=float caption="Signature language (shallow embedding)"}
 -- | Capture an argument